 - The surgeon makes a horizontal cut below the roots of the bottom teeth.
 The surgeon can change the height of the chin by cutting at different angles.
 They may cut out a wedge-shaped piece of bone if they need to make the chin smaller or move it backward.

 - They slide the bone fragment forward, backward, or sideways.
 After positioning the chin, the surgeon will check the alignment and file any excess bone along the jawline.

 - They will reattach the chin bone to the jaw with screws and a metal plate.
 Some surgeons may use biodegradable plates and screws instead of metal ones so that a person cannot feel the screws under the skin.

 - The surgeon sutures the incision closed.
-Then they place compression tape over the front and sides of the chin to minimize swelling.
+Then they place compression tape over the front and sides of the chin to

 People may need to spend around 2 nights in the hospital after a sliding genioplasty procedure.

 During this time, their surgeon and nurses will monitor their recovery, looking for signs of infection or other complications.

 Before they discharge the individual, a surgeon or nurse will go over postoperative care instructions with them.

 - dosage and timing for taking oral antibiotics